Furnace Repair in DE, PA, & MD

 (E) A blower sends this air through ducts to heat the home.

-(F) The air eventually circulates back to the heat exchanger, and the cycle continues.
+(F) The air eventually circulates to the heat exchanger, and the cycle continues.
 (G) Combustion emissions are vented out of the flue.

 H) Hillside Oil Heating & Cooling is a full-service heating oil company.
 We deliver fuel to your home and can install, maintain, and repair oil (and natural gas, propane gas, and electric) heating systems in DE, MD, & PA.